UNOPS/ICAT.CountryPortalWeb/README.md

 $ ng build
 ```

 7. Run the app in a dev server.
-The application will be acessible at `http://localhost:4200/`
+The application will be accessible at `http://localhost:4200/`

 ```bash
 $ ng serve